United-Codes/apexofficeedit-public/Wiki/(APEX) Region plugin.md

 | ---- | -------- | ------------------------------------------ |
 | Text | Yes      | Settings \ Use Custom Table **is checked** |

 A custom table name in which a document content is stored.
-A custom table must have (at least) following types of columns:
+A custom table must have (at least) the following types of columns:

 | Description                                                  | Type         |
 | :----------------------------------------------------------- | :----------- |